code-423n4/docs/roles/wardens/submission-guidelines.md

 Judges must make the best decision they can regarding quality and understandability of findings.

 ## Automated findings considered known issues

-- At the start of each audit, Code4rena runs a [Bot Race](https://www.code4rena.com/register/bot) where wardens compete to see whose AI-driven bot can create the highest quality and most thorough audit report.
-- The winning report is shared with all C4 wardens within 24 hours of the audit start time, both in the audit repo and in the audit's Discord channel.
-- All findings in the winning Bot Report will be declared publicly known issues, and therefore ineligible for awards.

 Wardens may use automated tools as a first pass, and build on these findings to identify High and Medium severity issues ("HM issues").
 However, submissions based on automated tools will have a higher burden of proof for demonstrating to sponsors a relevant HM exploit path in order to be considered satisfactory.